evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 ## Exterior

-The Chevrolet Blazer EV SS, with dimensions of 5067 mm in length, 1963 mm in width, and 1725 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs You can choose between 8 different paint colors when ordering this model.
+The Chevrolet Blazer EV SS, with dimensions of 5067 mm in length, 1963 mm in width, and 1725 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Chevrolet Blazer EV SS is available in a total of 8 paint colors, including solid, metallic, and pearlescent options.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).